-That can be really useful for snapshotting, the testing, for maybe testing set of schema changes, and then you can kind of roll that back in as well.
+That can be really useful for snapshotting, for testing, for maybe testing set of schema changes, and then you can kind of roll that back in as well.

 And it can be really punishing if we're telling you to have to make backups on your own.

+Awesome.
 Thanks, Matt.
-Appreciate that.
-And recently we were, actually today we announced additional support for Node.js APIs.
+We appreciate that.
+And recently we were, actually today we announced additional support for Node.js API.

 And to that end, we've been doing some work over the past coming months, and more is on the way, to support many APIs from Node.js in the workers runtime itself, so that packages that you're bringing in that rely on these APIs work on workers out of the box.